huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Women
 - [ ] Business Owners

 #### Which of the following countries has a National Anthem with no lyrics?
+(REPEAT QUESTION WITH DIFFERENT ANSWERS)

 - [ ] China
 - [ ] Ghana